ujjwal-kr/system-programming-roadmap/README.md

 ## Prerequisites

-I'm already assuming that you have basic understanding of computer architecture and experience with atleast one system programming language, some basics of how assembly works and already familiar using unix.
+I'm already assuming that you have basic understanding of computer architecture and experience with atleast one system programming language, some basics of how assembly works and familiar using unix.